 “Practically speaking, knowing someone’s ethnic background will tell a practitioner almost nothing about that person’s DiSC style.”

-However, if it's been two years or more since you last took the profile or you've been through a major life change, it’s a good idea to take the assessment again to ensure the most up-to-date information.
+If it's been two years or more since you last took the profile or you've been through a major life change, it’s a good idea to take the assessment again to ensure the most up-to-date information.

 The distribution of successful people in each DiSC quadrant is actually pretty even.
 People in sales do tend to show up in the i quadrant as you may expect, for example, but there are plenty of successful salespeople in the other three.